-Back pain, neck pain, and headaches.
-These three common pain conditions affect millions of Americans every day.
-About 116 million people suffer from chronic pain, with 27% of pain sufferers complaining of low back pain, 15% headache or migraine, and another 15% neck pain.
+Back pain, neck pain, and headaches: these three common pain conditions affect millions of Americans every day.
+About 100 million people suffer from chronic pain, with 27% of pain sufferers complaining of low back pain, 15%, severe headache or migraine, 15%, neck pain, and 4%, facial pain or ache.

 Some of this pain is the result of chronic underlying medical conditions, and requires a doctor’s care.
 But in some cases, you can manage pain by taking a few simple steps in your daily life.